-A detailed description of the plan is available on the Marquette Risk Management website. (see the link entitled Mandatory International Student Insurance - Plan Brochure).
+A detailed description of the plan is available on the Marquette Risk Management website.
+(See the link entitled Mandatory International Student Insurance - Plan Brochure).

 Insurance Calendar and Enrollment:

 Each insurance year begins on August 1 and ends on the following July 31.
-Enrollment periods for F-1 students are fall: August-December (for 5 months) and spring/summer: January-July (for 7 months).
+The insurance policy is subject to change each August.

 Enrollment dates for scholars and their dependents coincide with their program dates in the U.S. Two weeks is the minimum enrollment period available for short-term scholars.